JuanTarrio/rebvo/README.md

 of the folders, for amd64 and arm architectures.
 The first can easily be edited for x86.

+Use:

+make -f MakefileAMD64

+On ARM:

+make -f MakefileARM

 #### Compile using NE10

 The system can use the NE10 for neon simd support.
 In order to use it, the